MicrosoftDocs/fabric-docs/docs/data-factory/dataflowsgen2-monitoring.md

 ### Reviewing your dataflow refresh from the UI

-Once you have determined which one you want to investigate you can drill down into one of the refreshes by clicking on the **Start time** field.
-This screen will provide you with more information about the refresh that was performed.
-This includes general information about the refresh as well as a list of Tables and Activities.
+Once you've determined which one, you want to investigate you can drill down into one of the refreshes by clicking on the **Start time** field.
+This screen provides you with more information about the refresh that was performed.
+This includes general information about the refresh and a list of Tables and Activities.

 ![Refresh Details](./media/dataflowsgen2-monitoring/refresh-details.png)